 In the 1920s, the Harlem Renaissance is in full swing, and only the Sangerye Family can save New York-and the world-from the supernatural forces threatening to destroy humanity.
 But the once-great family of monster hunters has been torn apart by tragedies and conflicting moral codes.
 The Sangerye Family must heal the wounds of the past and move beyond their differences... or sit back and watch a force of unimaginable evil ravage the human race.

 Bitter Root #1 (SEP180020) is available now at your local comic shop.

-Troy-Jeffrey Allen is the consumer marketing editor for PREVIEWSworld.com and the DCD family of sites.
-His comics work includes BAMN, Fight of the Century, the Harvey Award-nominated District Comics, and the Ringo Awards nominated Magic Bullet.
+Troy-Jeffrey Allen is the producer and co-host of PREVIEWSworld Weekly.
+His comics work includes BAMN, Fight of the Century, the Harvey Award-nominated District Comics, and the Ringo Awards-nominated Magic Bullet.